-- As a perimeter control for a site or soil stockpile. - As a sediment control at the toe of an erodible slope. - Along the edge of a stream or drainage pathway to reduce sediment laden runoff from entering the waterway. - As part of an inlet protection design in sump conditions (See Inlet Protection BMP).
+- Along the edge of a stream or drainage pathway to reduce sediment laden runoff from entering the waterway. - As part of an inlet protection design in sump conditions (See Inlet Protection BMP).

+Do not use straw bale barriers in areas of concentrated flow or in areas where ponding is not desirable.
 Straw bales tend to degrade quickly, so they should generally not be used in areas where longer term disturbance is expected.